 The most populous city in the United Arab Emirates, Dubai is also one of the most rapidly-developing and most exciting and vivacious cities in the world.

-With almost constant sunshine and a growing reputation as an essential place to do business, Dubai has continued to attract world attention through innovative real estate projects such as the world’s tallest building – the Burj Khalifa, and the globally-famous sail-shaped hotel, the Burj al Arab.
-The city boasts a number of world-class sports events, conferences and enormous construction and development across various industries.
+With almost constant sunshine and a growing reputation as an essential place to do business, Dubai has continued to attract world attention through innovative real estate projects such as the world’s tallest building – the Burj Khalifa, the Palm Jumeirah, and the globally-famous sail-shaped hotel, the Burj al Arab.
+The city hosts a number of world-class sports events and conferences and has become one of the world’s leading tourist destinations..

 Entertainment and Sport

 Dubai has many shopping malls - the vast Dubai Mall which hosts both an aquarium and ice skating rink, the Mall of the Emirates with the world’s first indoor alpine skiing slope, Ski Dubai.
 There is also the Ibn Battuta Mall, which is the largest themed mall in the Middle East and features impressive courts including China, Persia, India, Egypt, Tunisia and Andalusia.
 For the more adventurous shoppers, the traditional souks are a must-see.

 Dubai also has a vibrant and diverse nightlife, with many state-of-the-art nightclubs and bars in all corners of the city.
 It also offers a great range of activities from water sports in the sea to dune bashing in the desert.

 Dubai is also host to some of the world’s best sporting events.
 Apart from the Dubai Duty Free Tennis Championships, Dubai’s impressive portfolio of world-class events includes the Dubai Desert Classic golf tournament, the Dubai Rugby Sevens and the Dubai World Cup, an annual horse racing event with over US $27 million worth of prize money hosted in the outstanding Meydan racing complex.